 Pursuing their passion: CFANS alumni start probiotics company

 Pederson also experienced this confining view during college.
-“I picked Nutrition, and then it [people were] like, well, what are you going to do with that?” says Pederson.
-“You can either be a dietician, or you can work in a hospital.
-Then I started realizing that there’s other things you can do, too.”
+“I picked nutrition, and then [people were] like, well, what are you going to do with that?
+You can either be a dietitian, or you can work in a hospital.
+Then I started realizing that there are other things you can do, too.”

-Before she realized this, she was working in what she referred to as an unfulfilling corporate job after college, as was McCormick.
+Before she realized this, Pederson was working in what she referred to as an unfulfilling corporate job after college, as was McCormick.
 As Pederson puts it, she had to find another way to be happy.

 “There has to be some means to get to where you want to be; [you can’t] snap your fingers and have everything be perfect,” McCormick says. “[But] I think if you put your head down and work, you will end up where you’re supposed to be.”

-For more information about McCormick and Pederson’s story and their company, thirty-two degrees, visit www.thirtytwoprobiotics.com.
+For more information about McCormick and Pederson’s story and their company, thirty-two degrees, visit: www.thirtytwoprobiotics.com